jlongster/transducers.js/README.md

 We can use our familiar `seq` function because `Immutable.Vector` implements the iterator protocol, so we can iterator over it.
 Because `seq` is working with an iterator, it returns a new iterator that will *lazily transform each value*.
 We can simply pass this iterator into `Immutable.Vector.from` to construct a new one, and we have a new transformed immutable vector with no intermediate collections except for one lazy transformer!

 In fact, since we are not having to use any intermediate structures, it turns out that this is *faster than immutable-js' transformations themselves*, which are lazy.
-Lazyness does not help here, since we are eagerly transforming the whole collection.
+Laziness does not help here, since we are eagerly transforming the whole collection.
 And even if we did something like `take(10)`, we would still beat it because we can still short-circuit without any of the lazy machinery.

 Here is the result of running the above code with the builtin transformers against ours (see the [full benchmark](https://github.com/jlongster/transducers.js/blob/master/bench/immut.js)):